ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 **D6 ATTRIBUTE**

-1. *Integrated Merchandise Stalls:* From team flaags and noisemakers to giant, pointing finngers and woodcut portraits of popular players, this stadium sells it all.
-What's even better is the teams are entitled to a healthy cut of the profitts, huzzah!
+1. *Integrated Merchandise Stalls:* From team flags and noisemakers to giant, pointing fingers and woodcut portraits of popular players, this stadium sells it all.
+What's even better is the teams are entitled to a healthy cut of the profits, huzzah!
 During Step 1 of the post-game sequence, each team receives an additional D3 x 10,000 gold pieces in winnings (each coach rolls a D3 and applies the result to their team's winnings).
 2. *Reputation for Spectacle:* This stadium is well-known for the spectacular games (and half-time shows) it hosts, and visiting teams can expect a sizeable allowance from the promoters to make the game more interesting.
 During Step 4 of the pre-game sequence, both coaches are awarded additional gold pieces in the form of petty cash to spend on Inducements for the game ahead.
 To determine how much, each coach rolls a D6.
 The results are then added together and multiplied by 10,000.
 Each team gains that many gold pieces in petty cash.
 3. *Broadcast Studio:* Every game played at this stadium goes out live on one of the big networks.
 Every single one, even the rather rubbish ones.
 Unsurprisingly, the big names of the game are always happy to be seen running across the pitch or shouting from the sidelines at this stadium.
 During Step 4 of the pre-game sequence, Star Players, Mercenary Players, (In)Famous Coaching Staff, Named Wizards and Biased Referees can all be Induced for D3 x 10,000 gold pieces less than normal (to a minimum of 10,000 gold pieces).
 Roll separately for each Inducement you wish to hire to determine the discount being offered.
 4. *On-site Apothecaries:* This stadium is so well-heeled that the teams are given top-notch, first-class medical assistance, often by trained medical professionals capable of giving them more than just a shave and a haircut!
 During Step 4 of the pre-game sequence, a team that can hire an apothecary is granted a free Wandering Apothecary Inducement.